 Substantial damage means damage of any origin sustained by a building or structure when the cost of restoring the building to its pre-damaged condition would equal or exceed 50% of the market value of the building before the damage occurred.
 Substantial damage is determined regardless of the actual repair work performed.

 The City of Leon Valley requires by ordinance that any substantial improvement or substantial damage improvement must have a building permit.
-Permit information can be obtained at the Building Department located at City Hall or by calling at (210) 684-1391.
+Permit information can be obtained at the Planning and Zoning Department located at City Hall or by calling at (210) 684-1391.

 Drainage System Maintenance

-Citizens of The City of Leon Valley can obtain flood information concerning flooding, flood maps, mandatory flood insurance purchase requirements, flood insurance requirements and inquiries, and flood zone determinations from The City of Leon Valley’s Building Department located at City Hall, or by calling (210) 684-1391.
+Citizens of The City of Leon Valley can obtain flood information concerning flooding, flood maps, mandatory flood insurance purchase requirements, flood insurance requirements and inquiries, and flood zone determinations from The City of Leon Valley’s Planning and Zoning Department located at City Hall, or by calling (210) 684-1391.

 Elevation Certificates of all properties in the Special Flood Hazard Areas (SFHA’s) are available and on file at the Office of Building and copies are available upon request.